TravelGearBlog

 41nohy-4fal_sl500_aa280_

-The two things that caught my attention about the Garmin Oregon 300 GPS Unit is that it is small and uses a touch screen.
-Ever since owning an iPhone, I feel like everything hand held should use a touch screen.
+The two things that caught my attention about the Garmin Oregon 300 GPS Unit is that it is small and uses a touch screen–something iPhone lovers will be happy about.
 The Garmin Oregon 300 GPS Unit features a touch screen that is easy to understand and super easy to use.
 The “buttons” are large enough that you don’t have to struggle to push them, which is always a plus on touch screens.

 If you are into geocaching as a hobby, you might find the particularly interesting.
 The Garmin Oregon 300 GPS Unit supports GPX files from geaocaching.com.
 These files will give you all the information you could want for a geocache; including hints, descriptions, difficulty, and more.
 So if you are looking at getting into geocaching, the Garmin Oregon 300 GPS Unit can help you get started fast!